In our increasingly impatient and disconnected world, the art of listening seems all but lost.

-This lets the speaker know you are tracking with her and gives her a cue to add more or clarify her statement.
+This response lets the speaker know you are tracking with her and give her a cue to add more or clarify her statement.
 When you repeat the word or phrase, try to imitate the same tone of voice the speaker used.
-Don't repeat it as a question or with any judgement.
+Don't repeat it as a question or with any judgment.

 8. Allow for silences.

-Long silences can be uncomfortable, but resist the urge to fill the silence with your suggestions or remarks.
-Allow the speaker to use the silence to process his or her thoughts and then to break the silence when they are ready to speak.
+Long silences can be uncomfortable but resist the urge to fill the silence with your suggestions or remarks.
+Allow the speaker to use the silence to process their thoughts and then to break the silence when they are ready to speak.

 When you give them this space without interrupting them, you are letting them know you're there for them and willing to allow them the time they need to gain clarity.
 When a speaker realizes you aren't going to interrupt them, they are free to slow down and process more internally, which is necessary for analytical thinking.